mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-v.md

 ***"The cause of stellar movements."***

-Lucretius admits to not being to clear on this one.
+Lucretius admits to not being too clear on this one.
 He proposes two ideas:

 1. The sky (!) rotates while the poles are held in place.
 He imagines that air flows above and beyond the earth, in opposite directions.